Maximizing the Return on Your Tax Refund

 Unless you have a quirky fascination with 1040 forms and tax code, filing your tax return is a mundane, tedious endeavor at best.
 A silver lining?
 The potential refund you might receive.
-As the average return for individual taxpayers in 2018 was $2,899, even with returns being down this year, there may be a decent chunk of change to work with.
+As the average return for individual taxpayers in 2018 was returns being down this year, there may be a decent chunk of change to work with.

 If Uncle Sam is cutting you a tax refund check this year, what’s the best use of that small windfall?
 If you’re feeling paralyzed by the dizzying bounty of choices, here is a simple set of guidelines to help you decide: